-OBSTETRICIAN (OB) OR MIDWIFE (or whoever will be delivering your baby)
+OBSTETRICIAN (OB-GYN) OR MIDWIFE (or whoever will be delivering your baby)

-- Ask about birth classes in your area. - Ask what delivery will be like; ask about your options for delivery, and make sure they know what kind of delivery you want to have. - · Ask what will happen right after birth, and for information about delivery (like, who can be in the birthing room with you, and whether you can room in with your baby after delivery.
+- Ask about birth classes in your area. - · Ask about what delivery will be like, what will happen right after birth, and for information, like who can be in the birthing room with you, and whether you can roomin with your baby after delivery. - Make sure this person knows what kind of delivery you want to have.